tosiron/jazznet/README.md

 # jazzNet Dataset
 ![image](https://user-images.githubusercontent.com/16122125/184457848-15a2bb14-e5b1-4cef-a7f3-64e93792dd31.png)

 The jazzNet dataset is a dataset containing 256GB of audio recordings of 161,840 fundamental piano jazz patterns: chords, arpeggios, scales, and chord progressions, and their inversions.
 The figure below depicts the taxonomy of the dataset.
+Details and description of the dataset and labels can be found in the following paper:

 ![image](https://user-images.githubusercontent.com/16122125/184457882-e0fe1121-8e34-4d71-bb8e-697a8c81ac15.png)